sagb/libtrivdl/doc/usage.md

 Users must define three callback functions in their code: `cb_frame_tx_done`, `cb_frame_rx_done` and `cb_idle`.
 See [`libtrivdl.h`](../src/libtrivdl.h) for their prototypes.
-Also, asyncronous machine itself is fully implemented for POSIX but expected to be implemented by user as interrupt service routines (ISR) for their MCU, see [stream](../examples/stream/msp430/stream.c) example for MSP430 implementation.
+Also, asyncronous machine itself is fully implemented for POSIX side but expected to be implemented by user as interrupt service routines (ISR) for their MCU, see [stream](../examples/stream/msp430/stream.c) example for MSP430 implementation.